MAJOR ELECTIONS •

 • Winning the party nomination

-• To become the official party candidate, the contenders first have to win their party primaries taking place in each US state from January to June, then to win the party nomination in the summer party conventions where they will form the party official presidential tickets (president + vice-president -VP).
+Generally speaking, to become the official party candidate, the contenders first have to win their party primaries taking place in each US state from January to June, then to win the party nomination in the summer party conventions where they will form the party official presidential tickets (president + vice-president -VP).

 • Winning the presidential election

-• To become president, a candidate has to win a simple majority of the 538 electors of the electoral college.
-It’s an indirect election : American voters elect the electors of each state (the popular vote) forming the electoral college who then turn elect the president (electoral vote).
+To become president, a candidate has to win a simple majority of the 538 electors of the electoral college.
+It’s an indirect election : American voters elect the electors of each state (the popular vote) forming the electoral college who then elect the president (electoral vote).

 MP: member of Parliament - in fact member of the House of Commons.
+PM: prime minister.

-a general election: une élection législative (GE).
+a general election: une élection législative (GE). a snap election: une élection anticipée.

 Brexit: the UK leaving the EU in January 2020 after the June 2016 referendum.